MI-DPLA/combine/docs/publishing.rst

 How does Publishing work in Combine?
 ====================================

 As a tool for aggregating metadata, Combine must also have the ability to serve or distribute aggregated Records again.
-This is done by "publishing" in Combine, and this happens at the `Record Group level <data_model.html#record-group>`_.
-Only **one** Job may be published per Record Group.
+This is done by "publishing" in Combine, which happens at the `Job level <data_model.html#job>`_.

-When a Record Group is published, a user may create a "Publish Set Identifier" (``publish_id``) that is used to aggregate and group published Records.
-For example, in the built-in OAI-PMH server, this Publish ID becomes the OAI set ID, or for exported flat XML files, the ``publish_id`` is used to create a folder hierarchy.
-Multiple Record Groups can publish under the same Publish Set ID, allowing for grouping of materials in publishing.
+When a Job is published, a user may a Publish Set Identifier (``publish_set_id``) that is used to aggregate and group published Records.
+For example, in the built-in OAI-PMH server, that Publish Set Identifier becomes the OAI set ID, or for exported flat XML files, the ``publish_set_id`` is used to create a folder hierarchy.
+Multiple Jobs can publish under the same Publish Set ID, allowing for grouping of materials when publishing.

-Why publishing at the Record Group level?
-This reinforces the idea that a Record Group is an intellectual group of records, and though it may contain many Jobs of various stages, or previous versions, there should be only one, representative, published body of Records from this intellectual grouping of Records.
-This is another instance where `Merge Jobs <merging.html>`_ can be useful, by allowing users to merge all Records / Jobs within a Record Group for publishing.

-When a Record Group is published, a Publish Job is run that works very similar to a Merge / Duplicate Job in that it takes the input Job wholesale, copying the Records and the ElasticSearch documents.
-What differentiates a Publish job from other Jobs is that each Record contained in that Job is considered "published" and will get returned through publishing routes.
+On the back-end, publishing a Job adds a flag to Job that indicates it is published, with an optional ``publish_set_id``.
+Unpublishing removes these flags, but maintains the Job and its Records.

 Currently, the the following methods are avaialable for publishing Records from Combine: